 In order to prepare a successful event you must know what you are trying to accomplish.
 Clearly identifying your purpose will be invaluable as you work through the planning process – is this a fundraiser, reunion, friend-raiser, networking opportunity, celebration, dedication, or other?
 Establishing your goal will guide your planning process and help to avoid unintended growth or expansion of an event.

 Identifying your goal will help establish your guest list.
 In order for the event to be successful, the right people must be in the room.
 Your guest list will also help you to determine your venue, the ambiance/environment you will set and the promotional design of the event.
 Also, it is important to be realistic about your anticipated attendance.
 More bodies may increase revenue but they also increase cost.
 And you may be excited about the event but not everyone else will feel the same way.
 Historically we receive a 2 -5 % response rate based on the number of invitations that are distributed.
 Factors to consider when hoping for a large turn-out include the cost of the event, the location, date and additional expenses the guests may incur such as lodging for the guest.

-If you are planning an event and need external data such as alumni, donor or friends of the University please fill out Standard Report Request.
-(Please note that all requests require up to a two week notice.)
+If you are planning an event and need external data such as alumni, donor or friends of the University please email the Alumni Office at email@example.com (all requests require up to a two week notice).
 If you are searching for internal data including addresses of facility or administration please contact the Human Resources Department.

 Timing is Everything